openaps/AndroidAPSdocs/docs/EN/RemoteFeatures/SMSCommands.md

 - You can define the minimum delay between two boluses issued via SMS.
 - For safety reasons you have to add at least two authorized phone numbers to edit this value.

-#### Additionally mandatory PIN at token end
+#### Additional mandatory PIN at token end

-For safety reasons the reply code must be followed by a PIN.
+For safety reasons, the reply code must be followed by a PIN.
 Choose a PIN which you (and any other caregivers) are going to use at the end of the authenticator code when the SMS command is sent.

 PIN requirements are: